 - Improves vocabulary and comprehension by having the opportunity to read game instructions or look at game pieces while playing.

-- Learning to count and add numbers, which is a critical skill for the future.
+- Learning to count and add numbers.

 - Allowing kids of different ages or interests to have the common ground they can all enjoy together!

 - Games are also great tools for teaching kids about teamwork!
 You’ll never have more fun than when you get together with others who share similar interests as yours.

 Having a family game night also can improve social skills and relationships by meeting up over pizza on Friday night, or even just playing favorite board games by yourself during some downtime.